php-standard-library/docs/components/channel/README.md

     Sends a message to the channel, waiting if the channel is full.

-    If the channel is full, this method waits until there is space for a message.
+    If the channel is full, this method waits until there is space for a message. <br />
-    If the channel is closed, this method throws `Channel\Exception\ClosedChannelException`.
+    If the channel is closed, this method throws `Channel\Exception\ClosedChannelException`. <br />

     ```php
     use Psl;